AWS Datasource Plugin

 application/json:

-the above event calling aws_upload.ts workflow from src/functions/
+the above event calling aws_upload.ts function from src/functions/

 import { GSContext, GSStatus } from "@godspeedsystems/core";